jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Frederick worked in the fields with his mother.
 It was hard labor, of course, there weren't many machines around, so he had to spill much blood, sweat, and tears, for himself and his mother.

-In a few years, Frederick was sent to work with a relative in Baltimore.
-The house was large, and the young family could use help cleaning, shopping, doing chores.
-It made his mother happy he wouldn't sweat so much, yet Frederick was a farmer and unsure of the big city.
+In a few years, Frederick was sent to work with a relative couple in Baltimore.
+Their house was large, and the young family could use help cleaning, shopping, doing chores.
+Frederick's mother happy her son wouldn't sweat so much, yet Frederick was a farmer and unsure of the big city.

-The patriarch of the house was named Hugh.
-He wasn't around much.
-His new wife, Sophia, was.
-She was a foreigner used to colder climates who didn't know many people yet, so she stayed in a lot.
-Sophia was kind and treated Frederick well.
-Not as a farmer, but as an interesting person.
-She made Frederick feel at ease.
+The patriarch of the Baltimore house was named Hugh.
+He wasn't around much, but his new wife was Sophia was.
+From Ohio the young wife who didn't know many people yet, so she stayed home a lot.
+Although her home was a sort of doll house, she did not cherish it.
+Sophia had a kind heart and treated Frederick well.
+Not as a farmer, but as an interesting person and she made Frederick feel at ease.

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick's eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled, "I can't read."

 "My God, that won't do!"
 Sophia responded, then continued, "Reading is good.
 How else can a person give and receive information from... from... the world!
 I'll teach you; we'll do it together."

 So, Sophia began to teach Frederick to read.
-Sophia shared the magic of learning and was overjoyed.
+The bored house wife happily taught the magic of learning.

-Frederick even more so!
-Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, meant something!
-Go left, turn right, open, closed, discounted, welcome, and Salvation, all words that open a new world!
+Frederick felt the spell of knowledge.
+Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, began to mean something!
+Go left, turn right, open, closed, discounted, welcome, free, north, south, and Salvation, all words that open a new world!

-For the first time in his life Frederick had self-respect.
-He felt like he was a player in the game of civilization.
+For the first time in his life Frederick worked on himself and improving his prospects.
+The more knowledge he learned, the more he felt like he was a player in the game of civilization.

-Now Frederick danced to the store, and he whisked himself to do his chores.
-As he kept learning he loved how the world kept getting bigger, and more information kept pouring in.
+After only a few weeks of lessons Frederick soon danced to the store and he whisked himself to do his chores.
+Such is the change hope can give.

 One day Hugh came home early.
 He saw Sophia and Frederick reading at the dinner table.
 Hugh walked into the room.
 "Boy, get out, and wait in the hallway.
 Face the wall."

 Frederick got out, went outside, and faced the wall.

 Seconds turned to minutes.
 Frederick rolled the newspaper in his hands tighter.
 He didn't want to go back to the farm.
-But even more, he didn't want his angel to get in trouble.
+But even more important, he didn't want his angel Sophia to get into trouble.

 Inside the room, Sophia was curious, "What is it?."
 Hugh responded, "This isn't Ohio...
 Darling, you can't do that.
-We could get in a lot of trouble.
-You can't teach them to read."
+You are attracting a terrible grief.
+You can never teach them to read."

 Sophia responded, "everyone learns to read in Ohio."

-Hugh takes a seat and takes a deep breath to calm his nerves.
+Hugh takes a seat and inhales a deep breath to calm his nerves.
 Now he looks at his naive wife "This isn't a free State.
 He is a slave.
 What do you think happens when slaves read?
 Don't you think they'll start thinking?"

 Sophia's eyes went wide.
 Hugh continued, "It's against the rules to teach a slave to read... now teach the boy."

-As Frederick hears the hallway door open, he straightens up and grips his newspaper.
+Frederick, face against the wall, hears the hallway door open, he straightens up and grips his newspaper, as the footsteps approach.

 Sophia says, "Turn around."

-Frederick does and looks at his angel, who talked with him like he was a person.
-And she looked back and only saw _her boy_.
+Frederick turns and looks at his angel.
+The one who talked with him like he was a person.
+The one who unlocked the letters, the world, the Word of God for him.
+And she looks back with no angelic glow in eyes.

-Sophia slapped the newspaper from her boy's hand.
-He didn't let go.
-She hit again and again and again.
-Each slap hurt more than a dozen whips on his scarred back.
+Sophia slap the newspaper from her boy's hand.
+He doesn't let go.
+She hits again and again and again.
+Each slap hurts more than a dozen whips on his scarred back.

 She slapped, and slapped, and hit, and hit.
 Sophia was told her new society's ruling philosophy.
-The magical joy of teaching someone to read, of expanding humanity's cyborgology to better win the game of evolution, was erased.
+The magical joy of teaching someone to read, of expanding humanity's technological evolution to better win the game of evolution, was erased.

-Sophia now knows what evil is, and she will not do it.
+Sophia learned what evil is, and she will not do it.
 She will use her power of technology to prevent outsiders getting access to it.
+The rules say she is right.
 Sophia then and there became a demon protector of vile racism to justify human slavery.

 Frederick's world shut down again.
 The one white person ignorant enough to treat him like a person was now an educated convert to the rules that put him into chains.
 Physical chains if needed, but evil prefers mental chains of ignorance; they stay on so much easier.